sergeych/hybrid8/README.md

     sudo apt-get install libv8-3.31-dev

-It should install prerequisites, if not, manually install

-    sudo apt-get install libicu-dev

-You might also need to install GMP.
+Usually it is all you need.
+Rarely, You might also need to install GMP.

 ### Setting up